vicrucann/rshell-mat/README.md

 d = Distributor(login, ppath, ipaddrs, pathout, varmat, ...
     pathcurr, sleeptime, resfold, printout);
 ```
-Obtain function handles on your `split`, `kernel` and `merge` functions, as well as initialize the input structures for each of these functions:
+Obtain function handles on your `split`, `kernel` and `merge` functions, as well as initialize the input structures for each of these functions (see [function signatures design](https://github.com/vicrucann/rshell-mat/tree/auto#providing-your-custom-functions-for-split-merge-and-wrapping-kernel)):
 ```
 in_split = struct('field1', val1, 'field2', val2, ...);
 in_merge = struct('field1', val1, 'field2', val2, ...);